 Featuring real estate articles and information to help real estate buyers and sellers.
 The Nest features writings from Georges Benoliel and other real estate professionals.
 Georges is the Co-Founder of NestApple and has been working as an active real estate investor for over a decade.

 In NYC, they say you are always looking for three things.
 Your next job, your next apartment, or your future love.
 Since I am happily married, love my current apartment, and have started my own business, I’ve added a new item to worry about.
 Where should I put my unborn child in school?
 Of course, there are dozens of excellent private schools.
-However, I’m interested in learning how to navigate the public school system and public schools in New York.
-Most NYC kids who attend public schools go to the school associated with their district.
-However, there are many additional choices available, from charter schools to magnet schools to gifted and talented programs.
+However, I want to learn how to navigate the public school system and public schools in New York.
+Most NYC kids who attend public schools attend the school associated with their district.
+However, many additional choices are available, from charter schools to magnet programs to gifted and talented programs.
 It’s not easy to find out which school remains the best fit for your child.
-Through this article, we will go through the best options for public schools in Manhattan.
-What I am going to tell you is not easy to find on the MLS or on Streeteasy.
+This article will go through the best options for public schools in Manhattan.
+What I will tell you is not easy to find on the MLS or Streeteasy.
 We will open the doors of the best public middle schools in Manhattan and NYC!

 The city’s Department of Education website describes it all in great detail.
 Another great resource, Insideschools.org, offers pros and cons and summaries about each school.
-This website represents a real encyclopedia to select the best public schools in Manhattan.
-It helps narrow it down to the best public middle schools in manhattan.
+This website represents a real encyclopedia to select the best public schools in Manhattan and helps narrow it down to the best public middle schools in Manhattan.

-Regardless if you apply to go to your zone school or other alternatives, you always have to apply.
-This process starts in spring before the school year enrollment.
-Each school has its own rules and regulations, and you must study them carefully to follow the protocol.
+Regardless if you apply to your zone school or other alternatives, you always have to use them.
+This process starts in the spring before the school year enrollment.
+Each school has rules and regulations, and you must study them carefully to follow the protocol.

 The city guarantees a spot for all four-year-olds in the city.
-The main issue remains that not all public schools offer pre-K programs.
-The Department of Education should address that issue soon.
+The main issue remains that not all public schools offer pre-kindergarten programs, and the Department of Education should address that issue soon.
 There’s a single pre-kindergarten application, and parents get to list up to twelve options.
 Applications for September enrollment are due in April.

-Use this with your current address or put it in the address of the apartment you are interested in.
-When it comes to geographic terms, remember Districts get comprised of school “zones,” often referred to as “catchments.”
+Use this with your current address, or put it in the address of the apartment you are interested in.
+Regarding geographic terms, remember, Districts get comprised of school “zones,” often called “catchments.”
 There are 32 school districts in the five boroughs, plus hundreds of zones.

 There are many resources available to ease the pain.
 Based on the rigorous analysis, you will make the best choice.
 Knowing your options and understanding how the system will work will leave you more time to search for your next apartment, and NestApple will guide you!